mtirado/jettison/README.md

 # jettison
-launch programs into a whitelist environment. however, X11 does not support this type of compartmentalization. window contents/titles, keystrokes, and whatnot are not be protected on the same X server. if you know of any other common pieces of software that completely break application sandboxing on linux, please let me know so i can update this notice.
+launch programs into a whitelist environment. however, X11 users must take extra care to adequately compartmentalize a pod.
+You should start a new X11 session for applications that can not be trusted with sharing keystrokes and screen contents, possible window control, etc... this can be accomplished by simply running startx in a getty virtual terminal. switch between sessions using ctrl-alt f7,f8,f9 and so forth.

 see configs directory for example pod configuration files.